DeveloperKeshavKumar/YAFS/README.md

 - Authentication helpers
 - File uploads
 - Deployment guide
+- File uploads
+- Deployment guide

 ## Why I'm Building This

 I'm a recent graduate actively looking for opportunities.
 After facing rejections, I decided to build something that demonstrates my understanding of web application architecture, security, and modern development practices.
+I'm a recent graduate actively looking for opportunities.
+After facing rejections, I decided to build something that demonstrates my understanding of web application architecture, security, and modern development practices.

 YAFS is both a learning project and a practical tool.
 I'm building it to show my thought process, technical decisions, and ability to ship working software.

+If this project helps even one other developer, it's a success.
 If this project helps even one other developer, it's a success.

 ## Contributing